point-platform/dasher/README.md

 # Union Types

 Dasher is strict about the types it deals with.
-This allows great control over message schema versions, but sometime you don't know exactly which type you will need.
+This allows great control over message contract versions, but sometime you don't know exactly which type you will need.
 Union types allow flexibility, but in a controlled fashion.

 Dasher provides a `Union<T1,T2,...>` type.
 This allows a given field's type to be one of a set of known types.